Things to do in Kanazawa

 Seisonkaku Villa is open Thursday to Tuesday from 9:00 – 17:00.

-It’s closed on Wednesdays (or Thursday, if Wednesday falls on a national holiday), and from 29 December to 2 January.
+It’s closed on Wednesdays (or Thursdays, if Wednesday falls on a national holiday), and from 29 December to 2 January.

 Kanazawa Castle Park